antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/course_alignment_discovery/text_generation/helpers/chat.md

             the randomness of the generated responses.
 Defaults to 0.

     Returns:
-        ChatBedrock: An instance of the Bedrock LLM corresponding to the provided model ID.
+        ChatBedrockConverse: An instance of the Bedrock LLM corresponding to the provided model ID.
     """
-    return ChatBedrock(
+    return ChatBedrockConverse(
         model_id=bedrock_llm_id,
         model_kwargs=dict(temperature=temperature),
     )
 ```
 #### Purpose
-Initializes and returns a `ChatBedrock` LLM client using the specified `bedrock_llm_id`.
+Initializes and returns a `ChatBedrockConverse` LLM client using the specified `bedrock_llm_id`.

 #### Inputs and Outputs
 - **Inputs**:
   - `bedrock_llm_id`: The unique model identifier for the Bedrock LLM.
   - `temperature`: A float value controlling the randomness in LLM generation.
 - **Outputs**:
-  - Returns a `ChatBedrock` instance configured with the provided parameters.
+  - Returns a `ChatBedrockConverse` instance configured with the provided parameters.

 ---